-We provide a monthly report with detailed reputation management performance metrics so you can track the progress of your campaign.
+We provide a monthly report with detailed reputation management performance metrics so you can track the progress of your campaign

-Learn.
-I think our biggest mistakes can be our best lessons.
+Our biggest mistakes can be our best lessons.
 From this traumatic experience of being on the receiving end of cancel culture, we can learn to be a better person, more understanding, more forgiving, and emerge a better, more professional employee or executive.

-Take action.
 After an appropriate time of introspection and self-improvement you can start to change the narrative.
 Charity, philanthropy, religion, writing a blog, starting a new business venture can all be proactive ways to turn things around.

 We regularly work with clients who are seeking to reduce the visibility of personal information online.
-We have been VERY successful removing negative content and private and personal information from Google (including Google Images), Bing, Yahoo, and more.
+We have been VERY successful in removing negative content and private and personal information from Google (including Google Images), Bing, Yahoo, and more.